 The process for this type of bankruptcy usually takes about three to five months.
+Upon completion, the debtor’s includable debts are eliminated or discharged, meaning that the debtor no longer owes on those debts after the bankruptcy.
 Before you can file for a Chapter 7, you must go through credit counseling with an agency approved by the United States Trustee, and complete a debtor education course.

 The following is a list of the property exempt in a Chapter 7 Bankruptcy:

 |Clothing, except furs and jewelry; refrigerator, freezer, stove, microwave oven, washer, dryer, and sewing machine; health aids; food to last 12 months; beds and bedding; carpets; artwork done by, or depicting, a family member; burial plot; personal injury recoveries for yourself or a person you depend upon; wrongful death recoveries for a person you depended upon||No limit (reasonableness)|

 |Sofa, Chairs, and related furnishing for one household||$1,000|

 |Dining and kitchen tables for one household||$1,000|

 Most debts are dischargeable in a Chapter 7 bankruptcy, including medical bills, loans, credit cards, cash advances, and most judgments.
 However, there are some debts that may not be dischargeable, taxes, child support, student loans, criminal fines, debts not listed in the bankruptcy petition.